tidiview/francois-vidit.com/user/sites/docs/pages/01.home/06.bruges/01.hopital-saint-jean/01.saint-jean/18.saint-jean_18/page_in_pages.en.md

 ### name of John {.orange #note_nomdejean}

 !
-On the meaning of the name of John in Hebrew, see also the [«name “jean”, its link with the institution, its etymology»][111].
+On the meaning of the name of John in Hebrew, see also the [«name “john”, its link with the institution, its etymology»][111].
 ! back to the note: [name of John↑][12]

 ### If you wish to be perfect {.orange #note_mathieu}